Routine use cases

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"What to do when weekly planning changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when weekly planning changes your routine plan", the next step should fit the reader's actual day.
-In a privacy concern around photos, notes, and AI-supported suggestions, "What to do when weekly planning changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: weekly planning", the next step should fit the reader's actual day.
+In a privacy concern around photos, notes, and AI-supported suggestions, "Routine adjustment: weekly planning" is usually a practical decision rather than a promise hunt.
 The reader is trying to choose one cue that already exists in the day, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "What to do when weekly planning changes your routine plan", the article has done its job.
-If "What to.
+If that choice makes the next session easier to repeat for "Routine adjustment: weekly planning", the article has done its job.
+If "Routine adjustment: weekly planning" only creates more searching, pause before adding another routine.
+Orena can support the path with a.

 Section 2